10-Academy/launchingcareerremotework/README.md

 ##What is a Data Science career track?
 Data Science is full of different terms including <Data Science, Data Engineer, Machine Learning Engineer, NLP Engineer, ...>  How do all of these fit together?

-One resource that explain this well: https://i.am.ai/roadmap/#introduction
+One resource that explain this well is [IamAI roadmap](https://i.am.ai/roadmap/#introduction)

 ## How will I use this competency in my ML career?
 - As part of understanding what role you will take up, you must also decide which roles you will not pursue.